tonur/snyk_exporter/README.md

 ```

 # Credits
-This exporter is written with inspiration from [dnanexus/prometheus_snyk_exporter](https://github.com/dnanexus/prometheus_snyk_exporter).
+This exporter is written based on [lunar/snyk_exporter](https://github.com/lunar/snyk_exporter).

 Main difference is the aggregations are done by Prometheus instead of in the exporter.
-It also scrapes the Snyk API asyncronously, ie. not when Prometheus tries to scrape the metrics.
+It also scrapes the Snyk API asynchronous, ie. not when Prometheus tries to scrape the metrics.